 OpenRules® was developed in 2003 by OpenRules, Inc. as an open source Business Rules Management System (BRMS) and since then has become one of the most popular BRMS on the market.
-Today OpenRules® is a Business Decision Management System (BDMS) with proven records of delivering and maintaining reliable decision support software.
+Over these years OpenRules® has been naturally transformed in a Business Decision Management System (BDMS) with proven records of delivering and maintaining reliable decision support software.
 OpenRules® is a winner of several software awards for innovation and is used worldwide by multi-billion dollar corporations, major banks, insurers, health care providers, government agencies, online stores, universities, and many other institutions.